SirClarks/ubuntu-houdini-env/README.md

 * `$ARCHPATH` refers to the root directory where you want your archived jobs and shots to land if you choose to move them to say another hard drive.

 # (Update) Aug 17th, 2020 - Readme still in WIP progress

-## Extras

-### Nuke (Optional)
-For Nuke it’s the exact same procedure, just unpack the downloaded file just as you did the houdini one with something like `tar -xvf nuke_download_file_name`.
-The only caveat is you’ll want to run the unpacked file in the folder you’ll want to install Nuke, so I just threw it in the /opt/ folder as well before running the installer.
-Don’t forget to delete the installer after.
-Once installed you can create an alias such as this one pointing wherever you ended up installing nuke `alias nk='/opt/Nuke/Nuke12.2v1/Nuke12.2 --nc'`

-### Resolve (Optional)
-Devinci Resolve officially supports CentOS only; however you can get it to work on Ubuntu and possibly other flavors such as Mint, through a little hackery.
-I highly recommend following this guide and script (that removes all the hackery needed, and makes it quick and simple) at https://www.danieltufvesson.com/makeresolvedeb.
-Once you've installed resolve, as with Nuke feel free to create an alias to launch resolve faster from your job environment, something such as `alias resolve='/opt/resolve/bin/resolve'`.
-If you're not comfortable with Resolve, there is also the option of using [Kdenlive.](https://kdenlive.org/en/) Though Kdenlive does do the trick, I highly recommend Resolve, it's Lite version is more than enough and offers UHD export, easy to use interface, and it's pretty lightweight.